 Broadly speaking, individuals who are UK-resident and domiciled in the United Kingdom are subject to UK income tax on their worldwide income, whereas those who are not pay tax only on income with a UK source.
-Recent changes to the domicile rules mean that individuals who are UK-resident for more than 15 of the past 20 tax years are deemed to be UK-domiciled for tax purposes.
+Special domicile rules mean that individuals who are UK-resident for more than 15 of the past 20 tax years are deemed to be UK-domiciled for tax purposes.
 Further, individuals with a UK domicile of origin and a UK place of birth will be deemed UK-domiciled for UK capital gains and income tax purposes whenever they are resident in the United Kingdom.
-The rates of income tax for the 2018-2019 tax year3 are as follows:
+The rates of income tax for the 2019-2020 tax year3 (generally above a personal allowance of up to £12,500) are as follows: